 Stable sales are also being generated by newspaper kiosks and shops, which offer titles from the best-selling genres of women's literature and crime fiction, in cheaper, pocket-sized editions, and other top selling books.
-Sales in the supermarket sector are rising, above all thanks to the commercial activity of discount chains, and are driven by a combination of an attractive range of topics (popular fiction, non-fiction, manuals, educational books, children's books) at lower prices than the mainstream, on average 25-35 per cent lower.
-It seems that in subsequent years it is the sale of books at supermarkets that, alongside online sales, may record the highest growth rate.
-The largest contribution to this trend is being shown by the Portuguese firm Jeronimo Martens' Biedronka chain, whose permanent product range now includes cyclical promotional campaigns devoted to individual types of publication available on the market.
-The chain has recorded its best results in sales of publications for children, self-help books, best-selling fiction (popular, crime-and-thriller, and romantic fiction) and non-fiction (mainly biographies and history books).
+Sales in the supermarket sector have dropped slightly, above all thanks to the commercial activity of discount chains, and are driven by a combination of an attractive range of topics (popular fiction, nonfiction, manuals, educational books, children's books) at lower prices than the mainstream, on average 25-35 per cent lower.
+The largest contribution is being shown by the Portuguese firm Jeronimo Martens' Biedronka chain, whose permanent product range now includes cyclical promotional campaigns devoted to individual types of publications available on the market.
+The chain has recorded its best results in sales of publications for children, self-help books, bestselling fiction (popular, crime-and-thriller, and romantic fiction) and non-fiction (mainly biographies and history books).

 A new phenomenon is the sale of books at sales points where they were not previously on offer, e.g. at post offices.
 The Polish Post Office is filling gaps in the publishing market in many places where there are no competing shops representing the book industry.
 The Polish Post Office has more than 7,500 sites, including post office branches and agencies in very small towns and villages.
-In 2019 these outlets sold 5 mln books, which is almost 4 per cent more than in 2018.
+In 2020 these outlets sold 3 mln books, including 2 mln books for children and young people.

-Sales of books at press outlets and discount stores are also growing (the Biedronka chain of convenience stores annually sells approx. 11-12 mln copies, i.e. slightly more than one of the largest online bookstores, Bonito.pl).
+Sales of books at press outlets and discount stores are also growing (the Biedronka chain of convenience stores annually sells approx. 12 mln copies, i.e. slightly more than one of the largest online bookstores, Bonito.pl).